-Being able to navigate in the wilderness can help prevent you from getting lost or allow you to find your way back to safety.
+Being able to navigate in the wilderness can help prevent you from getting lost in the first place or allow you to find your way back to safety if you go off-trail.

 Necessities: